GNWekesa/GabriellaPortfolioChallenge/README.md

 my idea is to store my CV details in a database and retrieve them to my website.
 Now let me use the SDLC Wednesday 26th March 2025
                 1. Planning

-Tech Stack: Strictly HTML5 + CSS
+Instructed Tech Stack: Strictly HTML5 + CSS
 My method:
 The HTML will be for my web page’s structure
 The CSS will add style to it